marijnh/Eloquent-JavaScript/10_modules.md

 Many projects are written using ES modules and then automatically converted to some other format when published.
-We are in a transitional period in which two different module systems are used side-by-side, and it is useful to be able to read and write code in either of them.
+We are in a transitional period in which two different module systems are used side by side, and it is useful to be able to read and write code in either of them.

 ## Building and bundling